UnRenardQuiDab/42intraExtension/README.md

 # 🎓 42 Intra Tools

-This repository contains a Chrome extension and a backend API designed to improve your interaction with the 42 school intranet.
+This repository contains a Web extension and a backend API designed to improve your interaction with the 42 school intranet.

 ## 🚀 Why This Project?